Can You Owe Money on Stocks?

 Margin account stock purchases are considered loans, however.
 That means margin traders can owe money in the stock market.

-Many brokerages charge no commissions on margin trades because they make money from margin interest.
+Many brokerages charge no commissions on margin trades because they profit from margin interest.
 Those brokerages encourage margin trading because margin interest is more profitable than commissions.

 Can you end up owing money on stocks?